PaystackHQ/paystack-android/README.md

 + cvc: the card security code as a String e.g 123

 ### 4. Charging the tokens.
 Send the token to your server and create a charge by calling our REST API.
+An authorization_code will be returned once the single-use token has been charged successfully.
 You can learn more about our API [here](https://developers.paystack.co/docs/getting-started).

  **Endpoint:** https://api.paystack.co/transaction/charge_token